 Daily routine: Riding starts at between 7.30 and 9.00 am depending on distance.
 We have a daily briefing on road conditions, safety and itinerary.
 Faster riders may be asked to stay back 30 minutes some days in order that riders do not get too strung out over the day.

 Sustenance: Food will be healthy, hearty and heaps of it!
 As much as possible, meals will include fresh fruit and vegetables (including organic items bought along the way).
 Morning and afternoon teas of home-made cookies and cakes and fruit will be provided enroute.
 Where this is not possible, riders will be given snacks to carry with them.
 Water containers will be placed at regular points along the route.
 There will also be a range of fruit and snacks laid out after each day’s riding.
 Let us know of any dietary needs (vegetarian, lactose intolerant etc).
 Drinks will be available at reasonable prices from the ‘Bikers Bar’ every evening (beer, wine, cider and soft drinks).
-By popular demand, this year we’ll also provide for sale, “reward for effort” items like chocolates, and “fuel” items like snakes and lollies.
+We also provide chocolate snack bars and potato chips for sale.

 Recycling: Our tour will recycle as much as possible, so be prepared to separate food scraps, tins, glass and general waste.